“I want more traffic!”

 If only more people knew about them, right?

-While the purpose of this post is to share with you some of my favorite ways to generate blog traffic, I need to dispel a myth.
+While the purpose of this post is to share with you the 5 types of blog traffic, I need to dispel a myth.

 More traffic shouldn’t be your only priority.